 He chose Tulane University as his alma mater and, upon graduation, put down permanent roots on the banks of The Mississippi River.
-In July of 1976, when the opportunity arose to take over the reins of Oak Alley Foundation, he jumped at it and became the Executive Director.
+In July of 1976, when the opportunity arose to take over the reins of Oak Alley Foundation, he jumped at it and became the Administrative Director.

 The challenge was enormous, operational funds minimal, and a great deal of work was required to preserve the house, grounds and out buildings.
 There was no doubt of the plantation's historic value, but with no endowment the whole undertaking had to start from square one!